unicorn-23/GwasWA/README.md

 ## Jointgenotype, `--step jointgenotype`

-Forjointgenotype, use the following command along with its associated parameters:
+For jointgenotype, use the following command along with its associated parameters:

 -   `--gvcfdir <path>`: Directory containing each gVCF file.
 -   `--refgenome <filename>`: Local reference genome file.